-Once an appeal is decided, the outcome is final and any further appeals of that decision are not permitted.
-Any issues that arise on remand before the hearing panel are subject to the same appeals rights as the initial proceeding.
+Once an appeal is decided, the outcome is final and any further appeals of that decisionare not permitted.
+The Hearing Decision-Maker's Finding, after reconsideration (remand) due to an appeal, is not subject to an appeal.

-In rare cases where a procedural or substantive error cannot be cured by the original Hearing Decision-Maker(s) (as in cases of bias), the appeal decision-maker may order a new hearing with a new Hearing Decision-Maker(s).
+In rare cases where a procedural or substantive error cannot be cured by the original Hearing Decision-Maker(s) (as in cases of bias), the Appeal Decision-Maker may order a new hearing with a new Hearing Decision-Maker(s).
+The results of a new hearing can be appealed once for any of the three available appeal grounds.